Contact Us

 Intervention and support

-Your DSL (or safeguarding team) will have oversight of all vulnerable learners.
+Your DSL (or safeguarding team) will have oversight of all vulnerable children.
 You should continue to liaise and share concerns with them and work together to ensure support is coordinated.

 If you are asked to carry out an intervention or support for a learner you are working with and you would like some resources for this, please click here